NALTP/Rules/README.md

       - (i) If a team calls for a time out when they are not eligible to, the CRC may enforce forfeits, standings point deductions, or waiver wire penalties at their discretion.

 #### Section F - Substitutions
-  - (1) Major, Minor, and Novice leagues
+  - (1) Major, Minor, and Novice leagues:
     - (a) Any eligible players may be substituted between halves so long as they will not otherwise conflict with the rulebook at the conclusion of the upcoming or in-progress half.
 Please see [Article IV Section C](#section-c---loans) for more information on loans and hot-subs.
     - (b) Live substitutions, or “hot-subs”, are permitted during league games.
       - (i) Teams can make as many substitutions as they like.